dg/ftp-deployment/readme.md

 ; log file (defaults to config file with .log extension) log = ...

+; Show full log in command line (Defaults to no)
+; Yes to disable shortening or list any of: http, local, remote, upload, exception fullCliLog = http exception

 ; directory for temporary files (defaults to system's temporary directory) tempDir = /temp/deployment